Danjari/SWE/unitrade/README.md

 3. On the product details page, click "Buy Now" to express interest
 4. Fill in your contact information and a message to the seller
 5. Submit your purchase request
-6. The seller will receive your request and can contact you directly
+6. The seller will receive your  message request and can contact you directly

 ### Selling Products